 “You must think I’m just some dumb ole’ colored boy, don’t you Miss Darlene?”

 “Travis, how long have we been friends?”

 “Yes ma’am, I mean Darlene.”

-Travis explains to the committee they had been denied membership but decided they would continue to follow, and I quote: “The KKK’s guiding principles.”
+Darlene continued, “All I was trying to say is that the KKK and all that it represents…” she paused for a moment, then conceded, and replied, “Never mind Travis.
+I must be thinking of something else.”
+Travis explained to the committee they had been denied membership but decided they would continue to follow, and I quote: “The KKK’s guiding principles.”

+“Very sweet, Travis,” then she whispered to another committee member.
 “How can a group of adult men be so naïve?”

-Darlene calls for a recess so the committee members can meet for a brief conference about the matter.
+The other replied, “Or what one is.”
+Both snickered.
+Darlene called for a recess so the committee members could meet for a brief conference about the matter.

-Adolf, Stanley, and Travis head out to the hall and sit on a nearby bench.
-Travis starts the conversation.
+Adolf, Stanley, and Travis headed out to the hall and sat on a nearby bench.
+Travis stood beside the bench where Stanley and Travis sat.
 “Stanley, I’ve been doing some checking.
-I didn’t want to say anything in the meeting, but I think Darlene may be on to something about the KKK.”
+I didn’t want to bring it up in the meeting, but I think Darlene may be on to something about the KKK.”

 “What’s wrong Travis?”

-Adolf and Travis look at each other in amazement.
+A bit irritated, Stanley countered.
+“Is it because I’m white?”
+Adolf and Travis looked at each other in amazement.

 “No, Stanley, not because you are white.”